 This development type delivers moderately high density along main roads, in accordance with Strategy UF6.
 Boulevards and Avenues, without the potentially adverse impacts of taller buildings.
-Importantly, it can be developed on the vast majority of the lots found in these places without the need for lot amalgamation (see SRL East Structure Plan - Urban Design Supporting Research - Attachment A).
+Importantly, it can be developed on the vast majority of the lots found in these places without the need for lot amalgamation (see Best Practice Urban Development Typologies report in SRL East Structure Plan - Urban Design Supporting Research - Attachment A).